RobAstur/Pands-Project/README.md

 According to **reference 9** and **reference14** and  the information provided by the histograms, by using the feature Petal length we can separate setosa flowers from the group.
 If a flower has a petal lenght of 1.5 cm we can conclude it is a setosa flower but if it has a 5 cm petal lenght we couldn't say it is versicolor or virginica **Reference 17**.

 It is not possible to do the same with sepal length and sepal width, as separation is not so clear.
 Moreover, petal width is not well defined`.
-Thus, we can conclude that petal length is the ***key feature*** to distinguise setosa flowers from the rest of the group.**Reference 10**
+Thus, we can conclude that petal length is the ***key feature*** to distinguise setosa flowers from the rest of the group.**Reference 9**

-based **Reference 17** confirmed that if we see a iris flower with 1.5 cm petal length we can directly say it is a setosa flower.
-However if it is 5 cm

 ### Information from Scatterplot